hotosm/docs/docs/dev-practices.md

   - Ideally the repo should always have a few low priority `good first issue` tags to help foster open source contribution / onboarding.

+!!! note

-> Note that to attach labels to an issue, the Github user requires at least
-> `triage` level permission for the repo.
+    To attach labels to an issue, the Github user requires at least `triage` level permission for the repo.

->
-> This can be tracked at a repo level with a `contributors` group, including
-> those that have contributed regularly to include them in the development flow.
+    This can be tracked at a repo level with a `contributors` group, including those that have contributed regularly to include them in the development flow.

 ##### Issue Assignment